 In the automotive industry, ADAS refers to specialized automated technical features that are designed to increase the safety of operating motor vehicles on existing roadways.
 Current automotive industry design ambitions are to use human-machine interfaces that can assist a driver's ability to react to dangers on established roads.
-To date no one other than Kelso has created and proven a functional suspension-specific ADAS for commercial wilderness and military applications until the Company's recent introduction of its unique Method and a fully functional prototype.
-This is a major technological development advantage for the Company to grow future revenues from specialized automotive markets.
+Upon extensively field testing the unique Method, Kelso's intelligence supports that the Company is the first enterprise to demonstrate a functional automated suspension-specific ADAS for commercial wilderness applications.
+This is a major technology development advantage for the Company to grow future revenues from specialized automotive markets.